Former PM Turnbull questioned 'fairness' of robodebt

 “My concern was essentially accuracy and fairness … we didn’t turn our mind to legality or lawfulness because we’d assumed that was as it had been represented.”

-But Commissioner Catherine Holmes said the original proposal which sought legal advice from the Australian Government Solicitor in 2014 did not reference income averaging.
+But Commissioner Catherine Holmes said the original proposal that sought legal advice from the Australian Government Solicitor in 2014 did not reference income averaging.

 “If averaging is the key issue then it may be that the AGS had not advised on that,” Mr Turnbull said.